The Te Puru Community Charitable Trust

 The Te Puru Community Centre forms part of the Auckland Councils Facilities Network.
 As a result, 35% of the Trust’s funding comes from the Auckland Council facilities Operating Grant which enables it to provide activities and spaces for the community to engage in active sport, recreation and leisure.

 The remaining funding required to operate the facility, comes from affiliation fees, facility hire, sport programmes, school holiday programmes, hospitality sales, and events.
-The Trust supports the local communities through discounted room hires, sharing of profits and employing staff from within the community.

 Meet The Trust